NogeekIT/package-age-checker/README.md

 # pacakge-age-checker
 A python utility to check the age of a npm package.
-# Prerequistes - npm package manager, pyhon version3
+# Prerequistes - npm package manager, python version3